mrchughes/evidence-based-identity-book/Manuscript/01_the_problem.md

 One Login's architectural choices reflect democratic values: citizens control their authentication while government services maintain appropriate boundaries.
 The system shares only essential verification outcomes rather than comprehensive personal data, implementing "privacy by design" principles that protect citizen autonomy while enabling secure service access.
 This approach succeeds brilliantly at its intended purpose—authentication and identity verification.

 Yet this success highlights rather than solves the evidence fragmentation crisis.
 Citizens can now authenticate seamlessly across government services, but they must still provide identical evidence repeatedly because authentication systems cannot address the underlying semantic confusion that prevents evidence sharing.
 A citizen verified through One Login receives the same "identity verified" status whether verified through biometric passport checking or utility bill address matching, but this binary signal provides no information about verification method, confidence level, or supporting evidence that would enable appropriate evidence reuse for different service contexts.
+DQ: Is this correct?

 DCS's internal Citizen Identification service attempts to bridge this gap by creating standard identifiers that can link the same citizen across multiple benefit lines and eventually federate with One Login for comprehensive government service coordination.
 The service addresses the technical challenge of citizen recognition across organizational boundaries while preparing for integration with the wider government authentication infrastructure.